BGSU-RNA/RNA-3D-correspondence/help.md

 - [https://rna.bgsu.edu/correspondence/comparison](https://rna.bgsu.edu/correspondence/comparison)

 ### Selection of nucleotides
 It is required to specify a selection, using one of the methods listed above.
-For example, to specific a hairpin loop in PDB structure 5TBW:
+For example, to specify a hairpin loop in PDB structure 5TBW:
 - [https://rna.bgsu.edu/correspondence/comparison?selection=HL_5TBW_007](https://rna.bgsu.edu/correspondence/comparison?selection=HL_5TBW_007)

-Default settings in the query above are to retrieve within the equivalence class, resolution threshold 3.0Å, all experimental techniques, and no excluded PDB ids.
+Default settings in the query above are: retrieve within the equivalence class, resolution threshold 3.0Å, all experimental techniques, and no excluded PDB ids.

 To use residue numbers, also specify the PDB id and the chain id, and then specify ranges as explained in the examples above.
 For individual nucleotides:
 - [https://rna.bgsu.edu/correspondence/comparison?selection=1405,1496&pdb=5J7L&chain=AA&resolution=3.0](https://rna.bgsu.edu/correspondence/comparison?selection=1405,1496&pdb=5J7L&chain=AA&resolution=3.0)